cs50/ide50-deb/ide50/files/home/ubuntu/workspace/README.md

 The `vhosts/example` directory in your workspace contains a sample layout for how you should structure your own sites.
-You may want to emulate this structure for problem set 7 and 8 in `vhosts/pset7` and `vhosts/pset8` directories, respectively.
+You may want to emulate this structure for Problem Set 7 and 8 in `vhosts/pset7` and `vhosts/pset8` directories, respectively.

 Find the domain by typing `hostname50` and copy that URL into a new window